shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Close (35 ft.)
 			Components: V, S
 			SR: Yes
 			Effect: You blast your enemies with up to 1 searing beams of fire dealing 4d6 points of fire damage.
 			Target: One or more rays
-			DESC 2:  You blast your enemies with up to 1 searing beams of fire dealing 4d6 points of fire damage.

 	Sorcerer Spells - Level 3
 	-------------------------